roderickspells/Mapping_Earthquakes/README.md

 #### Added Popup identifiers to display Earthquake Data

-- Can be toggle by click and unclicking earthquake instances on map
+- Can be toggled by clicking and unclicking earthquake instances on map

 ![image](https://github.com/roderickspells/Mapping_Earthquakes/blob/main/Images/popup.png)